 Hugh started learning to dive in 1995 with Peeblesshire branch and was BDO of the branch for several years.
 He dives mainly on East coast sites around St Abbs, Eyemouth and Dunbar, as well as West coast sites.
 He is a Regional Instructor and an Advanced Nitrox Instuctor and enjoys diving whether its wreck, scenic or whatever.
 He also enjoys instructing and helping others gain the skills to enjoy the underwater world.

 NDC Member - Gordon Laing

-Kate is our full time member of staff responsible for all the office and financial systems.
+Dannielle is our part time member of staff responsible for all the office and financial systems.
 She is based at Headquarters and is generally the point of contact for everyone contacting us.